MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ## Choose the right connector

-Power Query offers a vast number of data connectors, ranging from data sources such as TXT, CSV, and Excel files, to databases such as Microsoft SQL Server, and popular SaaS services such as Microsoft Dynamics 365 and Salesforce.
+Power Query offers a vast number of data connectors.
+These connectors range from data sources such as TXT, CSV, and Excel files, to databases such as Microsoft SQL Server, and popular SaaS services such as Microsoft Dynamics 365 and Salesforce.
 If you don't see your data source listed in the **Get Data** window, you can always use the ODBC or OLEDB connector to connect to your data source.

 Using the best connector for the task will provide you with the best experience and performance.
-For example, using the SQL Server connector instead of the ODBC connector when connecting to a SQL Server database will not only provide you with a much better **Get Data** experience, but the SQL Server connector also offers you features that can improve your experience and performance, such as query folding.
+For example, using the SQL Server connector instead of the ODBC connector when connecting to a SQL Server database not only provides you with a much better **Get Data** experience, but the SQL Server connector also offers you features that can improve your experience and performance, such as query folding.
 To read more about query folding, see [Power Query query folding](power-query-folding.md).

 Each data connector follows a standard experience as explained in [Getting data](get-data-experience.md).
 This standardized experience has a stage called **Data Preview**.
 In this stage, you're provided with a user-friendly window to select the data that you want to get from your data source, if the connector allows it, and a simple data preview of that data.
 You can even select multiple datasets from your data source through the **Navigator** window, as shown in the following image.